 Grybowski added, “It’s a lot like the offshore oil business, forget about the resource.
 It’s the same kind of analysis we go through.”

 Much of the offshore wind industry, he noted, is based on the offshore oil and gas industry.
-Deepwater Wind President Kris Van Beek relocated from the Netherlands to Providence.
+Deepwater Wind President Chris Van Beek relocated from the Netherlands to Providence.
 “He transitioned from offshore oil and gas to offshore wind and he moved to Rhode Island to do that,” Grybowski said.
 “He knows how to build things in the middle of the ocean.”

 Rhode Island, energy exporter